scmerrill/airtag-glitcher-learning/README.md

 ```
 4. You will be greeted by minicom with the board having started up and ready for use:
 ![minicom_connected](https://github.com/ensingerphilipp/airtag-glitch-improved/blob/main/assets/minicom.png?raw=true)
-5. Start the glitch script (from the python notebook) and let it run to completion - if it interrupted and printed a success message you can skip "Setting up the delay", otherwise the configured delay was not correct or you are unlucky.
+5. Start the glitch script (in the python notebook) and let it run to completion - if it interrupted and printed a success message you can skip "Setting up the delay", otherwise the configured delay was not correct or you are unlucky.

 You will see the serial monitor update as it runs
 ![minicom updating](placeholder_url)